Printables and Publications

 This page contains publications and printables developed for The Nature of Teaching program and are supplemental materials for the Lesson Plans.
+Click on the image to open a PDF version that you can save to your computer.

 A Tooth Sleuth knows you can tell what a mammal eats just by looking at its teeth.
 Some teeth tear, some grind, and some crush food.
 This poster describes different kinds of mammal teeth and how you can use those tooth types to figure out if a mammal is a herbivore, carnivore, or omnivore.
 A full color, 20x28-inch poster can be purchased from the Purdue Education Store.
 K-12 teachers can receive a poster at no charge by emailing Rob Chapman.